 The Dale Family have been farming and living on Manor Farm since 1945.
 Manor Farm is located in the quaint village of Bourton-on- the- Hill.
-220 acres of our farm was used as a dairy farm producing 3,200 pints of milk a day by Friesian Cows.
-We stopped dairy farming in 2007 and now half of our farm is used to grow grain, wheat, barley and oats while the other half is used to farm vegetables such as peas, brussel sprouts, black kale and cabbage farmed at a high level of proficiency.
+Our farm is used to grow grain, wheat, barley and oats while the other half is used to farm vegetables such as Peas, Brussels Sprouts, Black Kale and Cabbage farmed at a high level of proficiency.

 What you’re likely to see and when you visit…

 January to March

 Seeding over the winter.
 Our sheep are out in the fields eating the remains of the vegetables, fating them up for lambing come April.

 Life on the farm has begun and coming to life, the lambs will be out in the fields.
 All the barley and oats are growing rapidly.

 July to September

 A busy time on the farm harvesting, ploughing and reseeding.
 Combining out in the fields cutting the wheat, picking our black kale, sprouts and cabbage.

 The landscape is changing with the stunning foliage and planting is beginning ready for next summer.